-In February 2020, I had the opportunity to spend a week in Banff and Jasper National Parks with my good friend and talented photographer, Jordan Ek.
+In February 2020, I had the opportunity to spend a week creating landscape photographs in Banff and Jasper National Parks with my good friend and talented photographer, Jordan Ek.
 It was amazing to be surrounded by so much snow and ice and to see the landscape completely frozen.
 The temperatures ranged from -30 to 0 degrees Celsius, but we were both able to stay warm despite being out in the elements all day.
 During our trip, we had no set itinerary and simply spent our days chasing the light and searching for subjects and scenes that inspired us.
-It was an incredible place to visit and we can't wait to go back again in the winter.
+It was an incredible place explore through photography and we can't wait to go back again in the winter.

 Travel and photography tips:

 - Clothing and Gear - The cold weather in the moutains is no joke, especially if the wind is blowing.
 For your own saftey, good winter gear is a must!
 My layering system included, liner socks, wool socks, wool blend baselayers top/bottom, fleece jaket and fleece pants, down jacket, shell pants, shell jacket, neck warmer, balaclava, beanie, liner gloves, lightly insulated windproof gloves, insulated mittens, hand warmers, insulated winter boots.
 Other gear I used included snowshoes, hiking poles, microspikes.
 If you are interested in knowing exactly what gear I use, I'm happy to let you know, but I wanted to keep this from looking like a sponsored post, because it's not!